Ruth’s Table fosters opportunities for people of all ages to engage in creative expression.

 Our core audience of older adults and adults with disabilities are low- to very low-income; 85% are immigrants; 90% are frail; 57% are women.
 The average age of our older adult participants is 85.

-Ruth’s Table actively collaborates with local schools and universities, community partners, artists and makers to bring engaging and inspiring experiences for visitors of all ages.
+Ruth’s Table actively collaborates with local schools and universities, community partners, artists and makers to bring engaging and inspiring opportunities for visitors of all ages.

-In 2009, artist Ruth Asawa donated her dining table, constructed by her husband, to Bethany Center affordable living community.
+In 2009, our namesake artist Ruth Asawa donated her dining table, constructed by her husband, architect Albert Lanier, to Bethany Center affordable living community.

-The table, symbolic of gathering and creativity, formed the start of a creative arts initiative called Ruth’s Table.
+The table, symbolic of gathering, community and creativity, formed the start of an arts initiative called Ruth’s Table.

 Along with her gift, came Ruth's wish: for the table to serve as a hearth for creativity.